Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 ---

-#### Folder : Unit Functions : Statistical Modelling Tools For Data.

-Defined within a framework of both 'Multi-Variable' and ‘ Single Variable Calculus'.
+The statistical modelling tools for 'Data' are defined within a framework of both 'Multi-Variable' and ‘ Single Variable Calculus'.
 And charted to visualise the mapping of coordinates.

-* Note : Ensure that 'Log Scaling' is selected upon the re-import of XLS files.

-#### Important Note : When creating projections within Lambda.
+#### Note : When creating projections within Lambda.

-The equation sets describe projected vectors or {Eigenvalues} as ENERGY_AS_A_UNIT.
-When determining ‘Reaction complexes’, which denote energetic conversions towards a single frame of reference I.E. ‘Single Variable Calculus’.
+The field equations define ENERGY_AS_A_UNIT.
+And determine ‘Reaction complexes’.
+This denotes energetic conversions towards either a single or multivariable frame of reference.

-Wave function instabilities often arise within Lambda propagation at what is called 'wave 6'.
+Wave function instabilities often arise within Lambda propagation, at what is called 'wave 6'.
 Due to field inversions which can be termed as 'Attenuation'.
 It becomes a representation of the compounding of relativistic effects.
 And these aspects are incorporated into the calculation sheets.

 ---